 - Kaiser Permanente – Access Kaiser’s telehealth platform services by calling the number on the back of your ID card.

 - Virtual healthcare visits for Active Members – A virtual visit is an appointment with your personal healthcare provider carried out through an electronic medium of your provider’s choice (e.g., Zoom, Skype, telephonic) but that is not offered through a vendor’s telehealth platform.
 Effective March 1, 2020, the Medical Trust is allowing claims for virtual healthcare visits with network and out-of-network providers that do not use a telehealth platform offered by Anthem or Cigna.
 Virtual healthcare visits that do not occur on the Anthem or Cigna telehealth platform will be covered at standard levels of benefits and member cost shares.
-This is an exception for medical and behavioral health services rendered through December 31, 2020.
+This is an exception for medical and behavioral health services rendered through at least December 31, 2021.
 Virtual visits are not available to Kaiser members.
 Kaiser members must use the telehealth platform for telehealth services.

 - Telehealth platforms and virtual healthcare visits for Retirees – Medical Trust retirees on a UnitedHealthcare (UHC) Medicare Supplement Plan can contact:

 - UHC’s 24/7 NurseLine: (866) 229-2919

 - Whether you are an active member of Cigna, Anthem, or Kaiser Permanente, the Medical Trust plans include six nutritional counseling sessions per plan year, and unlimited sessions with a diagnosis of diabetes.